What is Diffraction in Photography? Preserve Image Quality in Your Photography!

 Karl Taylor explaining what the problem of lens diffraction does to your images.

-What is Lens Diffraction?
+What is Lens Diffraction in photography?

 Simply put, diffraction occurs when light waves encounter obstacles, causing them to bend and interfere with each other.
 In the context of photography, diffraction becomes a critical consideration as it directly impacts the sharpness and overall quality of images.